andrewfandrew/coppersulphate/README.md

 - the images used are delivered from another of my github repos
 - the replacement is done using a jquery script

-This is a one page site that features radio buttons and checkboxes using image replacement.
+This is a one page site that features radio buttons and checkboxes replaced by images.
-After testing it here i intend to duplicate these form inputs on a drupal site.
+After testing it here i intend to duplicate this on on a drupal site.